zerotier/lf/README.md

 For several years ZeroTier has researched ways to more completely decentralize our network.
 This drive is both economic and philosophical.
 We have multiple enterprise clients that want to minimize hard dependency on third party physical infrastructure and one that wants very reliable operation in very unreliable environments.
 We don't mind cutting our hosting costs either.
 Philosophically we began life as a "re-decentralize the Internet" open source effort and that's still very much in our DNA.

-We looked at DHTs but unfortunately they are not up to the task.
-They're vulnerable to multiple types of network level denial of service and ["Sybil"](https://en.wikipedia.org/wiki/Sybil_attack) attacks, lose access to data if even parts of the network become unreachable, and are slow.
-Unfortunately everyone in the decentralization space seems to think DHTs solve the small data problem.
-More recent serious projects like [IPFS](https://ipfs.io) and [Dat](https://dat.foundation) are concentrating on decentralizing storage for medium to large data objects.
+DHTs are simply not good enough for our needs.
+They're vulnerable to multiple types of network level denial of service and ["Sybil"](https://en.wikipedia.org/wiki/Sybil_attack) attacks, are slow, and require a very reliable network to maintain full access to the entire global data set.
+We built LF to provide an alternative that trades much higher local storage overhead (which is cheap) for continuous availability, high performance, and much stronger security guarantees.

-ZeroTier's initial minimally centralized design might offend decentralization purists but it's fast and secure.
-We wanted something just as good.
-Until mid-2018 we [weren't sure it was possible](http://adamierymenko.com/decentralization.html).
-Then we realized certain ideas from the cryptocurrency space combined with certain other ideas from the decentralized trust arena could be combined to yield something new, and we started creating LF.

-LF will allow us to completely decentralize our root server infrastructure, letting customers use only their own roots or other third party roots without sacrificing ZeroTier's powerful and convenient single unified namespace.
-It will also let us deliver network virtualization solutions to our enterprise customers that are no less reliable than the network itself, continuing to operate even when sections of the overall network become slow or unreachable.

 ### Features and Benefits

 * Easy to use and easy to deploy.
 * Fully decentralized network with no mandatory single points of control or failure.
-* Multi-paradigm trust model allowing user choice between different conflict resolution mechanisms including cumulative proof of work "weight," local node heuristics, elective trust of oracle nodes, and (eventually) certificates.
+* Versatile security model allowing user choice between different conflict resolution mechanisms that can be used alone or in combination with one another.
+These include local heuristics, proof of work "weight," elective trust of other nodes, and (eventually) certificates.
-* Fast (milliseconds) nearline queries against the entire global data set at all times.
+* Fast sub-second nearline queries against the entire global data set at all times.
-* Multiple record keys (up to 15) allow nested directory-like relationships.
-* Range queries are possible against a 64-bit ordinal value assocaited with each record key.
+* Flexible record lookup API allowing multiple nested keys and range queries against 64-bit ordinals associated with each key.
-* Encrypted record keys and values for improved privacy and security.
+* Encrypted record keys and values for strong security and privacy despite full global data set replication.
+Order preserving encryption techinques are leveraged to allow range queries without revealing keys or exact ordinal values.
-* Novel proof-of-knowledge mechanism makes it impossible to generate valid records identified by a key whose plain text is not known.
+* Novel proof-of-knowledge mechanism makes it impossible to generate valid records identified by a key whose plain text is not known, increasing the difficulty of data set poisoning attacks by naive attackers.

 ### Limitations and Disadvantages

 * LF is only useful for small bits of information that don't change very often like certificates, keys, IP addresses, names, etc.
 * The [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) trade-off is availability and partition-tolerance, meaning eventual consistency and no transactions.
-* High storage requirements for full nodes make LF unsuitable for resource constrained devices.
-These devices usually work by querying larger servers or stationary devices anyway.
+* High storage and moderately high bandwidth requirements for full nodes make full node operation unsuitable for small resource constrained devices.
 * Storage requirements grow over time in a manner not unlike a block chain.
-Fortunately [storage is getting cheaper over time too](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/) and unlike transistor density on conventional 2d silicon wafers we do not appear to be near a physical limit.
-The way LF records are stored and hashed allows some old data to be discarded too, but this is not implemented yet.
+Fortunately [storage is getting cheaper over time too](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/).
+LF is designed to allow partial nodes and discarding of some old data to migitate data set growth but these features are not implemented yet and likely won't be needed for years.

 ## Building and Running